Q: How long have you done this? etc

 Q: How soon should we reserve our date?

 A: ASAP!
 I’m mostly booked a year in advance.
 If I have your date available DO NOT DELAY.
-No date is held for anyone, for any length of time, without a signed contract & first payment.
+No date is held for anyone, for any length of time, without a signed contract & payment.

 Q: What if I have more questions?